guardsman/guardsman/README.md

 ### Number

-*All limit based methods will first ensure the subject is numeric*
+*Methods that accept a limit will first check that the subject is numeric.*
+*Limits will then be checked to ensure they are numeric and positive.*

 ```php
 \Guardsman\check($subject)->isNumeric();